hbowie/softdevbigideas/ideas/Initiation.md

 Title: Initiation

+Index: initiation

+Body:

 These ideas are of particular importance when initiating a new software development effort.